-The fund financial statements provide information about the government's funds, including its fiduciary funds.
-Separate statements for each fund category - governmental and fiduciary - are presented.
+The fund financial statements provide information about the government's funds.
+Separate statements for each fund category are presented.
 A fund is an independent fiscal accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
 The minimum number of funds maintained by the District is consistent with legal and managerial requirements.